octobercms/docs/backend-forms.md

             guests: [Guests only, Only guest users will be able to access this page.]

 Radio lists support three ways of defining the options, exactly like the [dropdown field type](#field-dropdown).
 For radio lists the method could return either the simple array: **key => value** or an array of arrays for providing the descriptions: **key => [label, description]**

+<a name="field-balloon"></a>
+### Balloon Selector

+`balloon-selector` - renders a list, where only one item can be selected at a time.

+    gender:
+        label: Gender
+        type: balloon-selector
+        options:
+            female: Female
+            male: Male

 <a name="field-checkbox"></a>
 ### Checkbox